 I was not sure if they were real lanterns, since they seemed somewhat… flammable.
 Although I suppose the Chinese have lanterns of paper.

 I thought long and hard about getting one just as a curiosity, but could not really justify the space in my backpack.
 In all honesty, I can’t think of where they would go in my apartment!

-Getting somewhat hungry, I debated whether I ought to take the risk.
-I have been doing well so far, having had no trouble in Varanasi at all with fried snack foods and lassi, and the success of my water filter.
+Getting somewhat hungry, I debated whether I ought to take the risk of having street food in India.
+I had been doing well so far, having had no trouble in Varanasi at all with fried snack foods and lassi, and the success of my water filter.

-There was a curious thing I noted on this road.
-A tiny little green** building, somehow built on the sidewalk.
+There was a curious thing I noted on Dharmapala Road.
+A tiny little green** building, appearing on the sidewalk.
 Rising above the roof of zinc sheets was a sort of onion dome, which one normally associates with a mosque.

 Nah, it can’t be.
 There are many, many religions and sects in India.
-It could be a building associated to any of them.
-Why on earth would there be a Muslim building in the middle of a footpath, let alone the one of the main street of a holy site of Buddhism?
+It could be a building associated with any of them.
+Why on earth would there be a Muslim building in the middle of a footpath, let alone one by the main street of a holy site of Buddhism?

 Specifically, in the shadow of the roof over the brightly painted little grille door.
 I could read the Arabic.
 Allahu Akbar^.